Being a designer on multiple multidisciplinary teams for in-car apps,

 with a team:

-user testing, user interviews, quantitative surveys, data analytics, protopersona development, UI design, contributing to the design system, client cultivation, quality assurance
+UI design, contributing to the design system, client cultivation, quality assurance

 Have a look at Pay to Park- my team designed the in-car part.